stephenajulu/julzinsight.co/content/about.md

     content: >-
       Welcome to Julz Insight, a tech firm based in Nairobi, Kenya, that builds innovative, influential, and impactful products, brands, businesses, and solutions by providing cutting-edge tech, marketing, and consulting solutions.

-      Our mission - At Julz Insight, our mission is to illuminate possibilities for businesses and individuals by leveraging cutting-edge technology, innovative marketing strategies, and expert consulting services.
-We are dedicated to empowering our clients to unlock their full potential and thrive in the rapidly evolving landscapes of tech and marketing.
+      Competition is inevitable but at Julz Insight through 9 years of knowledge and experience brewing all kinds of things in Tech, we can help you rise so high above the curve such that you are the curve.

+      While our vision is grand, our team is just that focused on creating tech-empowered businesses and a tech-empowered future.
+We work closely with our clients to understand their needs, wants, and challenges, and we use our expertise in technology and marketing to help you thrive.

       Thank you and we are looking forward to working with you to build your dreams.